pojntfx/networked-linux-memsync/docs/main.md

 #### Streaming App and Game Assets

 Another streaming usecase relates to the in-place streaming of assets.
-Usually, a game needs to be fully downloaded before it is playable; for many modern AAA titles, this can be hundreds of gigabytes of data, resulting in very long download times even on fast internet connections.
+Usually, a game needs to be fully downloaded before it is playable; for many modern high-budget titles, this can be hundreds of gigabytes of data, resulting in very long download times even on fast internet connections.
 Usually however, not all assets need to be downloaded before the game can be played; only some of them are, i.e. the launcher, UI libraries or the first level's assets.
 While theoritically it would be possible to design a game engine in such a way that assets are only fetched from a remote as they are being required, this would require extensive changes to most engine's architecture, and also be hard to port back to existing titles; furthermore, current transparent solutions that can fetch in assets (i.e. mounting a remote NBD drive or FUSE) are unlikely to be viable solutions considering their high sensitivity to network latency and the high network throughput required for streaming in these assets.

 By using the managed mount API to stream in the assets, the overhead of such a solution can be reduced, without requiring changes to the game or it's engine.
 By using the background pull system, reads from chunks that have already been pulled are almost as fast as native disk reads, and by analyzing the access pattern of an existing game, a pull heuristic function can be generated which preemptively pulls the game assets that are loaded first, keeping latency spikes as low as possible.
 By using the callbacks for monitoring the pull progress provided by the managed mounts, the game can also be paused until a certain local chunk availability is reached in order to prevent latency spikes from missing assets that would need to be fetched directly from the remote, while still allowing for faster startup times.